How do particles with complex interactions self-assemble?: Supplementary material

 Here, we show that the eight aggregate categories we introduced in the main text satisfactorily describes all the morphologies resulting from the aggregation of particles with random interactions.
 We explain the criterion we use for the manual labelling of the data, and show that a neural-network accurately learns to recognize these categories.
 Finally, we show that the rare systems for which the classification is ambiguous correspond to aggregates where two morphologies coexist in the same system.

-In~\cref{fig:label_monomer,fig:label_oligomer,fig:label_micelle,fig:label_crystallite,fig:label_fiber,fig:label_sponge,fig:label_crystal,fig:label_liquid}, we show $50$ examples of manually labelled aggregates per category.
-The visual criteria we use to distinguish between categories are the presence of interactions (monomers do not have interactions, as opposed to all the other categories), the dimensionality (monomers, oligomers, micelles and crystallites are 0D, fibers are 1D, and sponge, crystals and liquids are 2D), the presence of orientational order (crystals and sponges display orientational order, liquids do not, crystallites do and micelles do not), and the porosity (sponges are porous and crystals are not).
+In~\cref{fig:label_monomer,fig:label_oligomer,fig:label_fiber,fig:label_gel,fig:label_sponge,fig:label_crystal,fig:label_polycrystals,fig:label_liquid}, we show $50$ examples of manually labeled aggregates per category.
+The visual criteria we use to distinguish between categories are the presence of interactions (monomers do not have interactions, as opposed to all the other categories), the dimensionality (monomers and oligomers are 0D, fibers are 1D, and gel, sponge, crystals, polycrystals, and liquids are 2D), the presence of orientational order (crystals and sponges display orientational order, liquids do not, polycrystals and gels display only short-range orientational order), and the porosity (sponges are porous and crystals are not).

 Some examples are not trivial to classify.
 Here, we illustrate our criteria by discussing some borderline cases.
-We label examples (16), (41) or (43) of~\cref{fig:label_monomer} as monomers and not oligomers because despite the presence of a few oligomers in the system, they do not always involve the same interactions, and a large fraction of the particles are unbound.
-We label examples (16) and (19) of~\cref{fig:label_micelle} as micelles and not oligomers because we see aggregates of oligomer-like objects involving many structurally distinct oligomers.
-We label examples (20) and (25) of~\cref{fig:label_micelle} as micelles and not fibers because despite the one dimensional organization of the particles, it is not persistent enough to prevent those fibers to form loops.
-We label examples (28), (48) and (49) of~\cref{fig:label_micelle} as micelles and not crystallites, because the crystalline organization is not systematically observed among the aggregates.
-Conversely, we label examples (19) or (38) of~\cref{fig:label_crystallite} as crystallites and not micelles.
+We label examples (6), (10) or (23) of~\cref{fig:label_monomer} as monomers and not oligomers because despite the presence of a few oligomers in the system, they do not always involve the same interactions, and a large fraction of the particles are unbound.
+We label examples (8), (32) or (49) of~\cref{fig:label_gel} as gels and not fibers because despite the one dimensional organization of the particles, it is not persistent enough to prevent those fibers to form loops.
+We label examples (19), (26) and (43) of~\cref{fig:label_gel} as gels and not sponges, because the crystalline organization is not systematically observed among the aggregates, and because these aggregate do not minimize the amount of surface particles by adopting a spherical shape.

 We label as crystals only the aggregates that are monocrystals.
-Some aggregates classified as liquids are therefore partially crystalline.
-Some of them, such as (15), (19) or (31) of~\cref{fig:label_liquid} have some orientational order, but they are not completely periodic, have defect lines, or have several competing crystalline organization.
-The liquid category is therefore heterogeneous and contains aggregates with variable level of orientational order.
+We include in the crystal category the aggregates displaying disclination lines~\cref{fig:label_crystal}(17,24,34) or point defects (16).
+Conversely, polycrystals exhibits several competing orientational orders \cref{fig:label_polycrystals}(25,28), or short-range orientational order (20,24,48).
+The liquids on the contrary, do not exhibit any visible orientational order~\cref{fig:label_liquid}.

 \cref{fig:highest_scores} presents evidence that the neural-network learns our eight categories well.
 Specifically, it shows that for each system, the neural-network-computed probability of the most likely category is close to unity.
 In~\cref{fig:ML} we additionally show that there are very few misclassifications, both on the training and the test set, emphasizing that the characteristics used in our manual labeling are well learned by the neural-network.